College Corps Logo

 Benefits:

-• Receive a living stipend of up to $7,000 throughout your service term and an additional $3,000 Education Award upon the completion of 450 service hours.
+• Receive a living stipend of up to $7,000 (allotments dispersed monthly) throughout your service term and an additional $3,000 Education Award upon the completion of 450 service hours.

 • Get access to training, networking, and professional development opportunities.

-• Connect with a network of College Corps Fellows working toward a common purpose within your community and across the state
+• Connect with a network of College Corps Fellows working toward a common purpose to better our communities across the state.

 Service Areas:

-College Corps fellows at Riverside City College offer service positions in local nonprofits and organizations within a reasonable distance from campus.
-Assignments will be selected based on student interest and the final list of participating organizations.
+College Corps fellows at Riverside City College serve alongside local nonprofits and organizations within a reasonable distance from campus.
+Assignments will be selected based on student interest and the needs of participating organizations.

 Current partners include: